 Control Center also has different applications that many people use day-to-day.
-Apps like Calculator, Low Power, Flashlight, Camera, AirDrop, and even Compass are readily available through control center.
-That’s why control center is a no-brainer to most teenagers.
+Apps like Calculator, Low Power, Flashlight, Camera, AirDrop, and even Compass are readily available through the control center.
+That’s why the control center is a no-brainer to most teenagers.

 If you were to ask a teenager how many times they use flashlight or camera through control center, they would probably tell you that they don’t remember how many times because of how often they use it.

 Even parents with the latest iPhone don’t use Control Center as much as their tech-savvy teenager.
 My Dad, in particular, has over twenty apps ranging from Amazon to Reddit so finding the Camera app often takes a lot of time.
-Apple developed control center for this reason: so apps and settings we use every day are accessible with just one swipe.
+Apple developed Control Center for this reason: so apps and settings we use every day are accessible with just one swipe.

 Running iOS 11 or above, check out all the great new features in the updated Control Center!